Did You Know That… John Nash had schizophrenia?

 Diagnose and Treat It Immediately and It Might Go Away

 Starting and stopping medications is an exceptionally bad idea.
 It’s likely that schizophrenia makes itself worse, that is, psychosis is toxic to the brain and causes more psychosis.
 Allowing any psychosis to persist for very long can condemn the person to a lifetime of worse illness than need be.
 This means that if the first early symptoms of schizophrenia start and the condition is quickly and aggressively treated immediately, it might go away.
 At a minimum, the person is likely to quickly medically improve and have a milder course throughout his life.

 Persistent Psychosis Makes It Worse

-The pathophysiology that underlies psychosis seems to damage the brain in a way that makes ongoing and worsening psychosis more likely.
+The changes that cause the psychosis seems to damage the brain in a way that makes ongoing and worsening psychosis more likely.
 As a result, if early signs of psychosis start and it is not treated quickly, it will get worse.
 And, the longer it goes untreated, the worse the condition will become and the more difficult it is to treat.
-In such a situation it certainly will likely never remit completely.
+In such a situation it certainly will likely never go away completely.